 The Remote Settings window helps you manage your remote settings while you are developing your project in the Editor.
 (Use the Unity Analytics Dashboard to create and edit the settings themselves.)

 The Remote Settings window is not included in the standard Unity download and install.
-It is part of the Remote Settings Asset packageA collection of files and data from Unity projects, or elements of projects, which are compressed and stored in one file, similar to Zip files, with the
+It is part of the Remote Settings Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
+Offers a wide variety of assets, from textures, models and animations to whole project examples, tutorials and Editor extensions.
+More info

 To open the Remote Settings window, go to Window > Unity AnalyticsA data platform that provides analytics for your Unity game.
 More info